 Hill: Who is most at risk for prostate cancer?

 Carthon: Several groups are at higher risk for developing prostate cancer – African American men and men with a family history.
 If a brother or a dad or an uncle has prostate cancer, that patient would be at an even higher risk.
-Lastly, there are some groups, such as Ashkenazi Jews, that may be at even higher risk for developing prostate cancer.
+Lastly, there are some groups with relatively higher rates of certain genetic mutations, such as Ashkenazi Jews, that may be at even higher risk for developing prostate cancer.

 Hill: Are there prevention steps that people can take to reduce their risk?

 Carthon: The first thing is to exercise and eat well, lots of fruits and vegetables.
 Moreover, we encourage people to talk with their doctors about screenings so that if they are unfortunate enough to have prostate cancer diagnosed, it is captured early.

 Hill: What are the warning signs or symptoms that we should be on the lookout for?

 Carthon: Well, that’s the tricky part.
 Sometimes there are no warning signs.
 But if a gentleman knows that it’s harder to urinate or he needs to urinate more frequently, if he is unable to sleep through the night or notices blood in the urine – those are all warning signs that should prompt a visit to the doctor.